-The book comprises of 49 chapters in 300 pages and the subject matter is rendered with 22 maps, 58 pictures; and about 240 Sanskrit slokas are given with their meanings in English.
+The book comprises of 49 chapters written in 300 pages and the subject matter is rendered with 22 maps, 58 pictures.
+About 240 Sanskrit slokas are quoted in this book with meanings in English language.

 Salient features of the Book are,